Team Wellington FC: History

 Team Wellington FC won back to back league titles in April 2017, dispatching Waitakere United on penalties after an enthralling 6–6 draw in the semi-final, before beating Auckland City 2–1 in the Grand Final at QBE Stadium.

 Team Wellington FC proved their worth in the 2017-2018 OFC Champions League by winning their way to the very nail-biting semi-final against Auckland that, despite ending in a 2–2 draw, Team Wellington FC won due to aggregate score.
 The game was viewed as extremely controversial as the referee added 8 minutes of extra time to the end of the game.
 This 8 minutes turned into 12 extra minutes (total game time was 101 minutes) and caused much aggravation from both sides before the referee blew the final whistle.
 After this, Team Wellington faced Lautoka FC in two final legs; one at home at David Farrington Park on 13 May 2018, the other at Lautoka FC's home ground of Churchill Park in Fiji on 20 May 2018.

 Team Wellington FC won the first leg in a staggering 6–0 victory.
 The second leg was also won by Team Wellington FC, with a score of 3–4 to Team Wellington FC.
 This gave Team Wellington FC the title of Oceanic Champions and earned them entry to the 2018 FIFA Club World Cup to be held in the UAE in December 2018.

 On 12 December 2018, Team Wellington FC played their first and only match in the 2018 FIFA Club World Cup against Al Ain FC, who would later be runners-up, scoring 3 goals in the first half.
 However, their lead was short-lived, with Al Ain scoring 3 goals and sending the match into extra time and then penalties.
 Team Wellington would lose the penalties 4–3 and were knocked out.

 Team Wellington would win the last ever game played in the ISPS Handa Premiership, when they beat long time rivals, Auckland City 2–1 in the 2020–2021 Grand Final.

-Constituent clubs

-Team Wellington FC represents 20 clubs in the Greater Wellington region.